Mattila--Sj\"{o}lin type functions: A finite field model: Acknowledgments

-Doowon Koh was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MIST) (No. NRF-2018R1D1A1B07044469).
-Thang Pham was supported by the National Foundation for Science and Technology Development (NAFOSTED) Project 101.99-2019.318.
+Daewoong Cheong and Doowon Koh were supported by Basic Science Research Programs through National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2018R1D1A3B07045594 and NRF-2018R1D1A1B07044469, respectively).
+Thang Pham was supported by the Swiss National Science Foundation grants P400P2-183916 and P4P4P2-191067.
 Chun-Yen Shen was supported in part by MOST, through grant 108-2628-M-002-010-MY4.